-- a) Defiance of authority of school staff
+- a.
+Defiance of authority of school staff

-- b) Repeated disregard or disobedience of the Core Values
+- b.
+Repeated disregard or disobedience of the Core Values

-- c) Verbal abuse of adults or students
+- c.
+Verbal abuse of adults or students

-- d) Disruptive or disorderly behavior
+- d.
+Disruptive or disorderly behavior

-- e) Violent or threatening behavior
+- e.
+Violent or threatening behavior

-- f) Fighting
+- f.
+Fighting

-- g) Destruction of school property or personal property
+- g.
+Destruction of school property or personal property

-- h) Truancy
+- h.
+Truancy

-- i) Persistent absenteeism that is not due to certifiable medical illness
+- i.
+Persistent absenteeism that is not due to certifiable medical illnessor disability

+- j.
+Persistent tardiness

+- k.
+Possession of firearms or other dangerous weapons

+- 1. Possession of controlled substances, including illegal drugs, alcohol, tobacco, and prescription drugs without parental permission